rdcoletta/genomic_prediction_svs/notes/gs_simulation.md

 id_table_22kSNPs_DAS_UIUC_RILsGenotypeData.txt
 ```

 > RILs have their genotype ID instead of name because some RILs had multiple IDs.
 That's why I generated a list relating names to IDs.
+Also, I converted `-` to `N` to represent missing data for compatibility with TASSEL 5 software.

 Since there are genotypic data for more parents and RILs than used in the USDA project, I need to keep only the genotypes described in the USDA project that will have phenotypic data collected.
 To do this, Candy sent the file `data/2018_field_planning.xlsx` that contains all the RILs crossesd to generate the 400 hybrids.
 They can be found under **USDA crosses** on `X10_Nursery_Book` and `X9_Nursery_Book` sheets.
 I manually copied all this information and saved on file `data/usda_RILs_2018.txt`.